stas00/porting/transformers/fairseq-wmt19/README.md

 Let's understand how `fairseq`'s tokenizer works.

-`fairseq` uses the [Byte Pair Encoding](https://en.wikipedia.org/wiki/Byte_pair_encoding) method (BPE) for tokenization.
+`fairseq` uses the [Byte Pair Encoding](https://en.wikipedia.org/wiki/Byte_pair_encoding) (BPE) algorithm for tokenization.

-* note: from here on when I refer to `fairseq`, I refer to the specific   [implementation](https://github.com/pytorch/fairseq/tree/master/examples/wmt19) - the project itself has dozens of different implementations of different models.
+* note: from here on when I refer to `fairseq`, I [to this specific model implementation](https://github.com/pytorch/fairseq/tree/master/examples/wmt19) - the `fairseq` project itself has dozens of different implementations of different models.

-Let's see what it means:
+Let's see what BPE does:

 ```
 import torch